Updated March 31, 2026

 For an Oregon furniture showroom, coverage usually starts with general liability for customer injury and third-party claims, plus commercial property protection for building damage, theft, vandalism, storm damage, and inventory.
 If you use vehicles for deliveries, commercial auto may also matter.

 Yes, if the business has 1 or more employees, workers’ compensation is required in Oregon.
-Sole proprietors, partners, and corporate officers are listed as exemptions in the state data provided.
+Sole proprietors, partners, and corporate officers may be exempt.

 Ask how the policy handles delivery damage, cargo damage, hired auto, and non-owned auto exposures if your store uses outside drivers, rented vehicles, or customer delivery routes.